noodldocs/noodldocs.github.io/2.4/nodes/data/cloud-data/delete-record/README.md

 <##head##>
 # Delete Record
-This node will delete a specified Record from its Class in a Noodl Cloud service instance.
+This node will delete a specified Record from its Class in a Noodl Cloud Service instance.

 ![](./delete-record-node.png ':class=img-size-l')